 What Group Therapy Is

 In group therapy, patients participate together in sessions led by one of Victory Recovery Partners’ (VRP) highly trained mental health professionals.
 Sessions typically last approximately one hour and are comprised of up to 12 participants.
-Patients are asked to observe time limits when speaking so that everyone who wants to talk may have the opportunity.

 How Group Therapy Works